Safety Strategies for Protecting & Engaging Frontline Employees

 March 12, 2025

 Preventing high-risk, low-frequency events like SIFs while also managing low-risk, everyday hazards can present a significant challenge for many organizations.
-Here’s a sneak peak of what Rodney Canada, Executive Director, Environment, Health and Safety, at Comcast, will share about how to create a safety strategy and culture that will help your organization achieve its goals at OPEX25.
+Rodney Canada, Executive Director, Environment, Health and Safety, at Comcast, share his insights on this issue below.

 What are important considerations when creating a safety strategy?